 Mitral Valve Surgery

 Mitral valve surgery is inclusive of both mitral valve repairs and replacements.
-At Mount Sinai Heart, our goal is to perform a mitral valve repair, rather than replacement whenever possible.
+At Mount Sinai Fuster Heart Hospital, our goal is to perform a mitral valve repair, rather than replacement whenever possible.

 Typically we treat mitral valve disease through open-heart surgery; however, depending on the individual case a minimally invasive approach may be possible.
 When performing minimally invasively, our surgeons use specifically designed instruments passed through a few tiny incisions and into the heart.